nvi-inc/fs-vgos/fs-vgos.md

 >
 > Local apparent sidereal time (L.A.S.T) is displayed in the antenna
 > monitor window (monan) at GGAO and KPGO.
 Cas A is always up at GGAO and
-> Westford but another source may be more appropriate at times.
+> Westford, but another source may be more appropriate at times.

 Set mode and attenuators
 ------------------------